Where do bed bugs come from?

 - You may be able to spot them through blood or faecal matter on your furniture

 - They can be sometimes prevented from re-appearing by keeping your room uncluttered and tidy so there are fewer places to hide

 How the infestation of bed bugs is controlled

-The area to be treated should be clear of people, any bedsheets or soft furnishing removed for cleaning.
+When it comes to bed bug control it is important that the area to be treated is clear of people.
+Any bedsheets or soft furnishing should be removed for cleaning.
 The area to be treated will include all the bed areas in the affected room.
-There is no need to destroy beds unless they are damaged, or when bedbugs are actually living inside the mattress.
+There is no need to destroy beds unless they are damaged, or when bed bugs are actually living inside the mattress.
 These should ideally be burnt.
 Mattresses must be removed from all beds and lightly sprayed, paying attention to seams and buttons.
 Bed frames to be sprayed in all cracks and crevices, and all surfaces to be lightly sprayed.
 All surrounding areas to be treated and any other similar place that may harbour infestation.
 Use an appropriate insecticidal spray that preferably contains a juvenile hormone regulator.
 Finally, lightly spray the whole carpet of the room, with a general insecticide.
 All adjoining rooms adjacent to and around the affected room must be treated, along with the corridors and hallways.